[Purchasing] Purchasing Card

 - Staple the original itemized receipts in order behind the report.
 Do not paperclip!

-- The cardholder must sign the report to verify the correctness of the biling.
+- The cardholder must sign the report to verify the correctness of the billing.

 - The individual designated as the responsible person for the cost center must review, sign as "supervisor" (the bottom signature line) and send the report and receipts to Accounts Payable - AS 122.
+If the cardholder is listed as the responsible person for the account then the supervisor signature would be the Department Chair or the Dean.
 The responsible person's signature indicates that all charges for the cardholder have been reviewed and are in compliance with University policy and procedures.
 Reports will not be accepted without proper signatures.

 - Retain a copy of all receipts and reports.
 This will be your documentation for returns and verification of disbursed transactions against the cardholder's cost center.

 - Submit reconciled reports to Business Services- Purchasing Department-AS 122.
-They must be received the same week of being emailed and no later than noon on Friday.
+They must be received no later than the 10th of the month.
 Vacation or extended leave conflicts are your responsibility to resolve.
 Your internal procedure should include a backup plan for submitting reports on time in your absence.
 Violation of this deadline will result in deactivation of the card.

 If you have a problem with an item or billing resulting from use of the Purchasing Card, you should first try to reach a resolution with the supplier that provided the item.
 In most cases, disputes can be resolved directly between the cardholder and the supplier.
 Identify on the cardholder activity report any action you have taken (i.e. called vendor to reimburse sales tax).
 All returns and credits must have a credit document attached to the cardholder report.
 Do not adjust the report – but do document the problem on the report, so the Card Administrator knows what you are doing to correct the problem.
 Any documentation should be written directly on the report and not attached on a post-it note.